Maha Maha: Critical reception

-Vannathirai Magazine review said that the movie does not have much commercial element, however the director has done a fast pace screenplay for which he needs to be congratulated.
+Kungumam review said that the movie does not have much commercial element, however the director has done a fast pace screenplay for which he needs to be congratulated.

 Maalai Malar review reported that Mathivanan has done what is required for his role and Melissa has fulfilled the job that is given to her.
 The review also praised the director for using the Australian actors properly.
 The review highlighted that the screen play is bit slow for a crime thriller.

-A critic from Nettv4u opined that "it is worth watching, with different story with new leads and known character artists.
-Maha Maha….
-Mathivanan’s classy debut!"

-Awards

-Maha Maha won its first Award, the "Award of Recognition" from "The IndieFEST Film Awards" based in California, USA in July 2015.

-Maha Maha also won the "Award of Recognition" from "Accolade Global Film Competition" based in California, USA in August 2015.

-Other-language versions

-Maha Maha was dubbed as Saaya Ek Pyar Ka in Hindi.
-The Hindi version of the movie was released in April 2019.

-Maha Maha was dubbed as Moogamanasu Cheppindhi in Telugu.
-The Telugu version of the movie was released in January 2019.